girlguidinghertfordshire/ggherts/_trainingevents/2024-05-10-outdoor-first-aid.md

         - Trefoil
     location:
         - Bedfordshire
+        - Buckinghamshire
 ---
-This 2 day Anglia region essential training on the hills (some steep) is for those with outdoor activity qualifications and suitable for members aged 16+.
+This 2 day Anglia region essential training on the hills is for those with outdoor activity qualifications but useful for anyone leading outdoor activities.
+Participants must be aged 16+.

-Taking place on **Sat 11 - Sun 12 May** at Windy Sayles, Whipsnade, Bedfordshire, participants must attend both days.
+The first day of training takes place on **Saturday 11 May** at Windy Sayles, Whipsnade, Bedfordshire (9am - 6pm) and the second day **Saturday 29 June** based at Aston Rowant Nature Reserve in Buckinghamshire (9am - 6pm).  **Both days must be attended.**

+Much of the teaching, and all of the scenarios, will be outside in open country, with some of it on steep grounds.

 **Cost:** £149 per person.
 Financial assistance may be available if this qualification is part of an outdoor activity qualification.
-Transport is not included.
+Transport is not included and participants will need to make their own travel arrangements.

 This is a non residential event, but camping is available on site at a cost of £5 per person per night, and can be prearranged by contacting the region walking lead volunteers and paying the site directly.